PoweringChurch/FinancialLit/README.md

 # My Dog Home source files

 ###### FinancialLit is the repository for the FBLA Intro to Programming 2025 - 2026 event submission source files, My Dog Home.
+This project is no longer being developed.

 ## Overview